PierreBeucher/cloudypad/README.md

 #### Other Cloud providers ?

-I know, these major clouders are expensive for a gaming box.
+Indeed, AWS/GCP/Azure are expensive for a gaming box.

-I intend to support other less-known Cloud providers like [Paperspace](https://www.paperspace.com/) or [TensorFlow](https://www.tensordock.com/), but it's hard to provide a timeline yet (if you're curious you can find an experimental Paperspace box hidden in the code, though it's not fully working yet).
+This project aim to support cheaper Cloud providers like [Paperspace](https://www.paperspace.com/) or [TensorDock](https://www.tensordock.com/) (if you're curious you can find an experimental Paperspace box hidden in the code, though it's not fully working yet).
 Do not to hesitate to contribute or ⭐ the project, it will help move things forward !

 ### Gaming servers